Harsimar-Sahota/Finvoice-AI/README.md

 ---

 ## 🧠 Overview

-Finvoice AI helps freelancers and small businesses automate invoicing and payment management with AI.
+Finvoice AI is aimed at freelancers and small businesses who need simple but smart invoicing.

-It integrates Google Gemini to **parse unstructured text into structured invoices**, provides **reminder emails**, and visualizes revenue insights through a clean dashboard.
+The app can:

+Parse unstructured text into a structured invoice

+Generate payment reminder emails with AI

+Track paid / unpaid invoices and basic revenue stats

+Manage user profile and business details

+From a dev perspective, this project demonstrates:

+Building a real SaaS-style app with authentication & dashboards

+Integrating a modern AI API into an existing backend

+Using Docker + CI/CD for repeatable deployments

+Writing unit tests around core backend logic

 ---